Margaret Beckett: Early life

 Margaret Beckett was born Margaret Mary Jackson in 1943, in Ashton-under-Lyne, Lancashire, into the family of a disabled Congregationalist carpenter father and an Irish Catholic teacher mother.
 Her father died early, precipitating family poverty.
 She had two sisters, one later a nun, the other later a doctor and mother of three.
 She was educated at the Notre Dame High School for Girls in Norwich, then at University of Manchester Institute of Science and Technology, where she took a degree in metallurgy.
-She was an active member of the Students' Union and served on its council.

-In 1961, Beckett joined Associated Electrical Industries as a student apprentice in metallurgy.
-She joined the Transport and General Workers Union in 1964.
-She joined the University of Manchester in 1966 as an experiment officer in its metallurgy department, and in 1970 went to work for the Labour Party as a researcher in industrial policy.
+Beckett was an active member of the Students' Union and served on its council.
+In 1961, she joined Associated Electrical Industries as a student apprentice in metallurgy.
+She also joined the Transport and General Workers Union in 1964.
+In 1966, she joined the University of Manchester as an experiment officer in its metallurgy department, and in 1970 went to work for the Labour Party as a researcher in industrial policy.

 Member of Parliament

 In 1973, Beckett was selected as Labour candidate for Lincoln, which the party wanted to win back from ex-Labour MP Dick Taverne, who had won the Lincoln by-election in March 1973 standing as the Democratic Labour candidate.
 At the February 1974 general election, Beckett lost to Taverne by 1,297 votes.
 Following the election, she worked as a researcher for Judith Hart, the Minister for Overseas Development at the Foreign Office.
-Harold Wilson called another general election in October 1974, and Beckett again stood against Taverne in Lincoln.
+Harold Wilson called the October 1974 general election, and Beckett again stood against Taverne in Lincoln.
 This time Beckett became the MP, with a majority of 984 votes.
 Almost immediately following her election she was appointed as Judith Hart's Parliamentary private secretary.
-Harold Wilson made her a Whip in 1975, and in 1976 promoted her to Parliamentary Under Secretary of State at the Department of Education and Science, replacing Joan Lestor, who had resigned in protest over spending cuts.
-She remained in that position until she lost her seat at the 1979 general election.
+Harold Wilson made her a Whip in 1975, promoted to Parliamentary under-secretary of state at the Department of Education and Science, replacing Joan Lestor, who had resigned in protest over spending cuts.

+Beckett remained in that position until she lost her seat at the 1979 general election.
 The Conservative candidate Kenneth Carlisle narrowly won the seat with a 602-vote majority, the first time the Conservatives had won at Lincoln since 1935.
 She joined Granada Television as a researcher in 1979.
 Out of Parliament, and now known as Margaret Beckett after her marriage, she was elected to Labour's National Executive Committee in 1980, and supported the left-winger Tony Benn in the 1981 Labour deputy leadership election narrowly won by Denis Healey.
 She was the subject of a vociferous attack by Joan Lestor at the conference.
 Beckett was selected to stand at the 1983 general election as the Labour candidate in the parliamentary constituency of Derby South following the retirement of the sitting MP, Walter Johnson.
 At the election she retained the seat with a small majority of 421 votes.

-In March 2022 Beckett announced she would end her parliamentary career, standing down as MP for Derby South at the next general election.
+In March 2022, Beckett announced she would end her parliamentary career, standing down as MP for Derby South at the next general election.